yellowsink/Diskai/README.md

 Main development target will be Powercord because BetterDiscord is broken on canary at the moment (2021-01-30).

-I may add support for BBD if I get around to it.
+~~I may add support for BBD if I get around to it.~~ This theme has some features that are enabled with SASS.
+If you want to use this with BetterDiscord, set your [optional features](#optional-features), then compile it yourself.

 # Optional Features